jina-ai/executor-indexers/jinahub/indexers/indexer/LMDBIndexer/README.md

 ### 🚚 Via JinaHub

 #### using docker images

-Use the prebuilt images from JinaHub in your python codes,
+Use the prebuilt images from JinaHub in your Python code:

 ```python
 from jina import Flow